 A civil law case may be a car accident where someone has sustained significant injuries, or it may be a family dispute over property ownership.
 Common civil law cases include:

+Despite being quite common, civil cases in Sugar Land often require the complex legal expertise that only an experienced attorney can offer.
 For corporations, Texas law requires that businesses use a licensed attorney to represent them.
-Individuals are permitted to represent themselves (“pro se“), or hire an attorney.
+Individuals are permitted to represent themselves (“pro se“) or hire an attorney.
 Even with legal representation, your success is not always guaranteed.
-Many civil disputes requires close attention to detail and legal experience with the Texas litigation process.
+Many civil disputes requires close attention to detail and legal experience with the Sugar Land litigation process.

 In discovery, the both sides exchange important information to prove or disprove liability and damages.
-Each party may ask the other party to respond to written questions or submit to an oral questioning, known as a deposition.
+Each party may ask the other to respond to written questions or submit to an oral questioning, known as a deposition.
 Once discovery is completed and each side has collected their evidence, the case proceeds to trial.

-During trial, each party presents their evidence to either a a judge or jury (the “fact finder“).
-It begins with an opening statement by each side, followed by witness testimony and the submission of physical evidence (documents, etc.) to the fact finder.
+During trial, each party presents their evidence to either a judge or jury (the “fact finder“).
+It begins with an opening statement by each side, followed by witness testimony and the submission of physical evidence (i.e. documents, etc.) to the fact finder.
 The trial ends with each side delivering their closing statement.
 The judge or jury weighs the evidence and determines whether the defendant is liable for damages, and if so, what those damages are.

 If either party is not happy with the verdict, either side can file an appeal.
 In the appellate process, either of the parties asks a higher court of law if they feel that there were errors made during the trial.
 The higher court can then affirm the original court’s decisions, or overturn it and require another trial.